 This is particularly important where a child has SEND, is vulnerable, and/or has a social worker.

 Listening to our Children

 Our academy ethos demonstrates that the effective safeguarding of children can only be achieved by putting children at the centre of a system where we listen and hear what they say.
-Every individual within XXXX academy will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
+Every individual within Rainbow Forge Primary Academy will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
 We will take opportunities to teach children about important safeguarding issues in a way that is age appropriate.

 Pupil voice is key to establishing the impact of our systems and procedures.
 Safeguarding features on the pupil voice survey which is completed annually.
 Additionally, the school council is used as a vehicle for discussing key safeguarding concerns with a range of children from across the academy.